tengyuejia/Drivers-of-Job-Satisfaction/README.md

 # Drivers of Employee Job Satisfaction
-This project uses key driver analysis and visualizations to investigate what drives employees' job satisfaction
+This project uses key driver analysis (relative weights analysis) and visualizations to investigate what drives employees' job satisfaction